8 Best Water Distillers of 2024 – Reviews & Top Picks

-The Megahome Water Distiller makes delicious and pure water, albeit, slowly.
-It takes five and a half hours to distill a single gallon of water with this machine, much longer than most of its competitors.
+The Megahome Water Distiller makes delicious and pure water, albeit slowly.
+It takes 5 ½ hours to distill a single gallon of water with this machine, which is much longer than most of its competitors.
 What’s worse is the loud operation noise, which isn’t an issue with other models we reviewed.
 However, the Megahome has some appealing features.
 Six activated charcoal filters are included that remove VOCs and chlorine, which not all distillers can filter.

 For those concerned with the chemicals in plastic, the Megahome distiller is made from stainless steel inside and out.
 The water container is crafted out of glass, and your water will never touch plastic during the distillation process.
-We were surprised to find out that not all the distillers we tested were UL certified, but the Megahome distiller is.
-This means that it meets certain strict safety standards.
-But that doesn’t mean things won’t go wrong.
-On ours, the reset button gave us some problems.
-Thankfully, there’s a one-year warranty on this device, so we were able to get it replaced at no cost.
+We were surprised that not all the distillers we tested were UL-certified, but the Megahome distiller is.
+That means that it meets specific strict safety standards, but it doesn’t mean things won’t go wrong.
+On ours, the reset button gave us problems.
+Thankfully, there’s a 1-year warranty on this device, so we were able to get it replaced at no cost.
 The second machine gave us no problems.

 7. H2o Labs Water Distiller

-While most electric water distillers are slow-working devices, the H2o Labs Water Distiller makes the rest of them seem pretty quick.
-In a full day, this machine can only produce four gallons of distilled water.
+While most electric water distillers are slow-working devices, the H2o Labs Water Distiller makes the other models seem quick.
+In a full day, the H2o Labs distiller can only produce 4 gallons of distilled water.
 Its pace seems agonizingly slow, so it’s only sufficient for a single person.
-This machine would have a very hard time keeping up with the water needs of an entire family.
+This machine would have a tough time keeping up with the water needs of an entire family.